cosmos/cosmos/WHITEPAPER.md

-Ultimately, nodes must somehow choose adequate quorum slices for there to be sufficient fault-tolerance (or any "intact nodes" at all, of which much of the results of the paper depend on), and the only provided strategy for ensuring such a configuration is heirarchical and similar to the Border Gateway Protocol (BGP), used by top-tier ISPs on the internet to establish global routing tables, and by that used by browsers to manage TLS certificates; both notorious for their insecurity.
+Ultimately, nodes must somehow choose adequate quorum slices for there to be sufficient fault-tolerance (or any "intact nodes" at all, of which much of the results of the paper depend on), and the only provided strategy for ensuring such a configuration is hierarchical and similar to the Border Gateway Protocol (BGP), used by top-tier ISPs on the internet to establish global routing tables, and by that used by browsers to manage TLS certificates; both notorious for their insecurity.